przemekbil/pand-problem-sheet/README.md

+Solutions to the weekly problem sheet handed out on Programming and Scripting Course 2021

 Structure of tis repository:
 |
 +---WK02 - Simple program that takes the user input for height and weight to calculate BMI index